Nic30/d3-hwschematic/README.md

 ```

 `LEdge` souce destination has to always be directly visible from the `LNode` where the `LEdge` is instanciated.
-That means that LEdge may connect only to ports of current LNode or to ports of this LNode direct children `LNode`s.
+That means that LEdge may connect only to LPorts of current LNode or to LPorts of this LNode direct children `LNode`s.
 `LNode` represents all types of components.
-Top component ports are also represented as `LNode` because it looks better.
+Top LPorts are also represented as `LNode` because it looks better.

 ## Component shapes